Why Strategy and Leadership Are the Best MBA Skills to Have

-The MBA essential skills that matter
+The MBA skills that matter

-Learning leadership: Why soft skills matter
+Why soft skills count

-MBAs are often credited with training the ‘business leaders of the future’ – it’s the training for aspiring CEOs, entrepreneurs, and managers.7 From this collective aim, initiating leadership is at the core of the programme’s purpose.
-Leadership is considered a soft skill that many possess but struggle to proactively and effectively implement.
+“Leadership is the capacity to translate vision into reality,” said leadership studies pioneer Warren Bennis.6 MBAs are often credited with training the “business leaders of the future” – empowering aspiring CEOs, entrepreneurs, and managers.7 Building leadership skills is at the core of any MBA program.
+Leadership is considered a soft skill that many possess, yet struggle to implement proactively and effectively.

 How to harness strategy and leadership for business success